theam/aday-ondemand-loop/docs/guide/content/user_guide/finding_data.md

 4. Use the built-in search to look for datasets.
 5. Navigate the results and select a dataset to explore.

-Once a dataset is selected, OnDemand Loop presents its metadata and file listing so you can choose what to download into your project.
+Once a dataset is selected, **OnDemand Loop displays its metadata and file listing**, allowing you to choose which files to download into your project.

-!!! note
+!!! tip "Tips for Working with Drafts"

-    For **Dataverse** datasets, OnDemand Loop allows the user to select the desired dataset version, including the current `draft`.
+    - For **Dataverse** datasets, you can choose the dataset version — including the current `draft` — if available.
-    A repository API token is required to access and display draft versions.
+      A repository API token is required to access and view draft versions.

+    - For **Zenodo** depositions, a registered API key is needed to load any unpublished or draft content.

-!!! note
+!!! note "Repository Capabilities May Vary"

+    OnDemand Loop uses each repository's **public API** to retrieve metadata, file listings, and search results.
-    Each connector uses the repository’s public API.
-Features such as search, filters, and metadata previews may vary slightly.
+    As a result, features such as search, filtering, and metadata previews may differ slightly between connectors.

 ### Launching from Dataverse